 It is important that rest breaks are accommodated wherever possible, to ensure staff are able to function effectively and safely.
 Discussions should take place with local staff-side organisations on these issues to seek agreement on policy at local level.

-NHS trusts have been supporting their staff by:
+NHS trusts have been supporting their staff to maintain good health throughout the pandemic and in the aftermath of COVID-19 by:

 - Homerton University Hospital NHS Foundation Trust catering company is offering vouchers worth £7.00 to all staff to use at the canteen

 - York Teaching Hospital NHS Foundation Trust is offering a daily packed lunch meal which is free to all staff working days and nights on sites where catering facilities are available.
 This applies to all staff whether based in a hospital site or in the community.

 - Northampton General Hospital NHS Trust in partnership with the Northamptonshire Health Charity have distributed re-usable water bottles to staff to ensure they stay hydrated and well at work.

 The Health and Safety Executive suggests the following tips to reduce the impact of shift working on employees: